Youth + Social Change through Radical Transparency With Children and Youth

-After 15 years of promoting youth/adult partnerships, The Freechild Project has decided that one of the most important elements of them, including Youth Voice, Youth Empowerment and Youth Involvement, is transparency.
+After 15 years of promoting youth/adult partnerships, Freechild Institute has decided that one of the most important elements of them, including Youth Voice, Youth Empowerment and Youth Involvement, is transparency.
 Here are some thoughts on radical transparency with children and youth.

 “If you want to lift yourself up, lift up someone else.” ― Booker T. Washington